How

 of the acceleration, and also listen for any strange

-noise.
-When applying the brakes make sure that
+clicking noise.
+When applying the brakes make

-noises in the engine.
+clicking noises in the engine.

 f.ii The Document Inspection: